 2015 Enterprise Leadership Seminar, University of North Carolina Kenan-Flagler Business School, Chapel Hill

-5. June 1999–July 2001, F-15C Instructor, Evaluator and Mission Commander, Chief of Scheduling and Assistant Chief of Weapons, 27th Fighter Squadron, Joint Base Langley-Eustis, Va.
+5. June 1999–July 2001, F-15C Instructor/Evaluator/FCF Pilot/Mission Commander, Chief of Scheduling and Assistant Chief of Weapons, 27th Fighter Squadron, Langley AFB, Va.

 7. January 2002–July 2003, Chief, Squadron Weapons and Tactics, 58th Fighter Squadron, Eglin AFB, Fla.

-8. July 2003–July 2004, 57th Wing F15C Chief Special Operations Forces Program Manager, Weapons School Instructor, 57th Operations Support Squadron, Nellis AFB, Nev.
+8. July 2003–June 2004, 57th Wing F15C Chief Standardization Evaluation Flight Examiner and Special Operations Forces Program Manager, Weapons School Instructor, 57th Operations Support Squadron, Nellis AFB, Nev.

-9. June 2004–April 2005, Flight Commander, Chief Functional Check Flight Pilot, Squadron Assistant Director of Operations, Phase Manager for the Air-to-Air Weapons Employment, Low Altitude, Night Employment, Air Combat Maneuvers, and Dissimilar Air Combat Tactics phases, 433rd Weapons Squadron, Nellis AFB, Nev.
+9. June 2004–April 2005, Flight Commander, Chief Functional Check Flight pilot, squadron SEFE and Assistant Director of Operations; Phase Manager for the Air-to-Air Weapons Employment, Low Altitude, Night Employment, Air Combat Maneuvers, and Dissimilar Air Combat Tactics phases, 433rd Weapons Squadron, Nellis AFB, Nev.

 10. April 2005–May 2006, Aide-de-Camp to the Commander, U.S. Air Force Warfare Center, Nellis AFB, Nev.